scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 ## Extensions and other components

-In addition to the components mentioned above, there are others that aim at facilitating deployment or better integrating SCION with existing networks.
+In addition to the components mentioned above, there are others that aim at facilitating deployment or at better integrating SCION with existing networks.
 As an example, a prototype is being developed to explore whether happy eyeballs  {{RFC8305}} could be extended to support SCION in addition to IPv4 and IPv6.
-PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end-hosts.
+PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.
 DRKey {{I-D.garciapardo-drkey}} is a SCION extension that provides an Internet-wide key-establishment system allowing any two hosts to efficiently derive a symmetric key.
 This extension can be leveraged by other components to provide additional security properties.
-For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high speed packet filtering between trusted SCION ASes.
+For example, LightningFilter {{slides-111-panrg-lightning-filter}} leverages DRKey to provide high-speed packet filtering between trusted SCION ASes.
 The SCION Control Message Protocol (SCMP) provides authenticated error messages and network diagnostics.
 COLIBRI {{GIULIARI2021}} is SCION's inter-domain bandwidth reservation system.
 RHINE (Robust and High-performance Internet Naming for End-to-end security, formerly RAINS) is a secure-by-design naming system that provides a set of desired security, reliability, and performance properties beyond what the DNS security infrastructure offers today.

-Such additional components are briefly mentioned here in order to provide additional context.
+These additional components are briefly mentioned here in order to provide additional context.
 Being them extensions, they build upon the three SCION core components described earlier in this document.
-They are therefore
+They are therefore  **CdK: Something is missing here... ;-) However, I think this is enough information on the additional components, it doesn't need much more.**

 # Related work
 A question that is often asked is whether SCION could simply reuse or extend existing protocols.